compromise-evident/rolling-code/README.md

 <br>
 <br>

-# Breaking news Linux
+# RAM garbage?

+* Unix_time_supplement randomness sprouts from Unix time and no longer supplemented with RAM garbage.

-* Memory is zeroed when allocated and freed.
+RAM on Linux is now zeroed when allocated and freed; there's no more garbage.
 `init_on_alloc` and `init_on_free` has hit most Linux distros and growing.
-Although a plus for security, rolling-code 3.1.1+ will no longer use RAM garbage for supplementing randomness.
-Another plus is no longer having to overwrite RAM containing sensitive data, but I'll never stop doing that.